 There are almost twenty different 1099 forms.
 Individuals receive a 1099-INT from their bank for interest paid or a 1099-DIV from their broker for dividends paid.
 A 1099-G is sent by state governments to report state tax refunds.
 A 1099-S is sent to report proceeds from real estate transactions.
+Form 1099-NEC is used to report nonemployee compensation.
 Form 1099-MISC is one of the most used 1099 forms by companies.
 It is used by companies to report payments made to their vendors and independent contracts in the course of their business.
 However, only specific payments are required by the IRS to be reported.

 Payments reportable on a 1099-MISC

-The 2019 Instructions for Form 1099-MISC from the IRS provides a long list of payments that are reportable.
+The Instructions for Forms 1099-MISC and 1099-NEC from the IRS provides a long list of payments that are reportable.
 The primary payments that are listed as reportable in the instructions are:

 Payments of at least $600 in:

-- generally, the cash paid from a notional principal contract to an individual, partnership, or estate;
+- Generally, the cash paid from a notional principal contract to an individual, partnership, or estate (box 3);

-In addition, From 1099-MISC is used to report that you made direct sales of at least $5,000 of consumer products to a buyer for resale anywhere other than a permanent retail establishment.
+In addition, Form 1099-MISC is used to report that you made direct sales of at least $5,000 of consumer products to a buyer for resale anywhere other than a permanent retail establishment.